Mexico City’s Historic Center

 Fine Arts Palace (Palacio de Bellas Artes)

-When “running away” from the “criminals”, we got into the Alameda Park.
+When “running away” from the “criminals”, we got into Alameda Park.
 A Carrara marble monument honoring the memory of Benito Juarez is located around the park.
-A group of young people were cheering for their country.
+A group of young people was cheering for their country.
 It was so fun to watch.

 Monument Honoring Benito Juarez